khanreaz/khanreaz.github.io/_pages/about.md

   - /about.html
 ---

-I am a doctoral researcher in the Cybersecurity and AI group at Freie University Berlin.
-My research interests include Post-Quantum Privacy and Security, the Internet of Things (IoT), Next Generation Mobile Networks, and Ontology.
-I pursued a joint Master’s degree in Information and Communications Technology and Innovation and Entrepreneurship from Sorbonne University in France and Technische Universität Berlin in Germany.

-Throughout my career, I had the opportunity to work with some of the most renowned organizations in the field.
-In between my studies, I worked at the Fraunhofer Heinrich Hertz Institute in the Wireless Communications research group.
-I also worked at the Cardif Innovation Lab of BNP Paribas Cardif.
-Additionally, I worked at Grameenphone Ltd., a subsidiary of the Telenor Group in Norway.
+I am a cybersecurity architect and researcher with a PhD (Dr.rer.nat.) in Computer Science from   Freie Universität Berlin.
+My work focuses on the intersection of secure system design, digital identity infrastructure, and regulatory compliance—drawing on expertise in post-quantum security, IoT, and next-generation wireless networks.

+My academic path includes a joint master’s degree in ICT Innovation from Sorbonne Université and Technische Universität Berlin, where I combined deep technical training with entrepreneurial thinking.
+Throughout my career, I’ve worked across diverse innovation ecosystems—including Fraunhofer Heinrich Hertz Institute, BNP Paribas Cardif’s Innovation Lab.
+I’ve led technical work in European cybersecurity projects like AUTOKEY, SecureFog, and UltraSec, contributing to advancements in privacy-preserving authentication, secure device onboarding, and post-quantum readiness.

+I actively contribute to EU-level working groups on 5G and 6G security and specialize in architecting compliant, vendor-neutral, and future-proof cybersecurity systems.
+My technical focus areas include  verifiable credentials, attribute-based cryptography, and physical-layer security.

-I enjoy reading and writing over a cup of good Americano with two shots.
-From time to time, I write short essays and stories.
-In 2016, I published  my first book which is a compilation of travel experiences.
+Outside of research and architecture, I enjoy reading and writing—preferably with a strong Americano (two shots).
+In 2016, I published my first book, a personal travelogue capturing stories from across borders and networks.